canonical/open-documentation-academy/snapcraft/how-to/quickstart/how-snapcraft-builds-a-snap.md

 It is important to note several additional details:

 * A snap may contain one or more parts.
-* A snap may contain one or more applications
+* A snap may contain none, one or more applications
 * Parts can be pre-assembled binaries or they may be compiled as part of the build process.
 * The parts section of the `snapcraft.yaml` file uses Snapcraft build system or language-specific plugins to simplify the build process.
 * The parts section may also include a list of [build packages](/t/build-and-staging-dependencies/11451) (build-packages) that will be used to create the snap applications but will not be included in the final snap.
 For instance, gcc or make.

-The parts section may also include a list of [stage packages](/t/build-and-staging-dependencies/11451) (stage-packages) that will be used by the snap’s applications at runtime, e.g.: python-bcrypt.
+* The parts section may also include a list of [stage packages](/t/build-and-staging-dependencies/11451) (stage-packages) that will be used by the snap’s applications at runtime, e.g.: python-bcrypt.
 These will be obtained from the repository archives in the build instance.
+* If you need to pull packages from different *apt* sources, see [Snapcraft package repositories](/t/snapcraft-package-repositories/15475).

 <h2 id='heading--output'>Snapcraft build output</h2>